 Georgia’s private schools offer unique formats, curricula, and cultures for students to learn in.
 One private school we talked to, Cornerstone Preparatory Academy, has a format called a “University Model.”
 Head of School Jeanne Borders describes, “Our secondary students have classes on campus three days a week (Mondays, Wednesdays, and Fridays), like at a university.
 They do their work from home on Tuesdays and Thursdays with our assignments given to them.
 Then we have our elementary kids here on Tuesdays and Thursdays, and we partner with their parents to deliver lessons and co-teach on the days that they’re at home.
 Tuition for both groups of students is much less, and parents and families are involved in the children’s education.”

 Learn more at Private School Review: Georgia.

 Georgia’s free, full-time online learning options for students statewide include Georgia Connections Academy and Georgia Cyber Academy, both of which serve all grades K-12.
-Students in grades 6-8 can also consider the newly-opened Destinations Career Academy of Georgia for the 2022-2023 school year.
+Students in grades 6-9 can also consider the newly-opened Destinations Career Academy of Georgia.